A model of interaction semantics: Interaction semantics

-Two characters $i_1$ and $i_2$ have the same abstract meaning if the abstract meaning of the associated selection decisions $(d_j)_1$ and $(d_j)_2$ are equal. \end{definition}
+It appears to me that by defining the abstract meaning of a character we somehow aribitrarily have to restrict ourselves to some order of reachability, where definition \ref{def_abstract_meaning_of_character} grasps the significance of a character only to ''first order''.

-With the relation to the abstract meaning of the selection decisions we do have taken into account some ensuing character ping pong.
-But what if the incoming character did not enforce any selection decision and its triggered transition resulted in a state value where some spontaneous decisions could be taken?
-Wouldn't we say that this is also part of the relevance of the exchanged characters, that they put the participants in the position to also make their spontaneous decisions?
-Thus it appears to me that by defining the abstract meaning of a character we somehow aribitrarily have to restrict ourselves to some order of reachability, where definition \ref{def_abstract_meaning_of_character} grasps the significance of a character only to ''first order''.
+Based on this definition, it is clear that two characters $i_1$ and $i_2$ have the same potential meanings with respect to a state value $p$, if the application of the associated select decisions finally result in the same target state.